Mark Speakman

-Mark Raymond Speakman (born 6 November 1959) is an Australian politician.
-He has been a member of the New South Wales Legislative Assembly since 2011, representing Cronulla for the Liberal Party.
-On 21 April 2023, he became the Leader of the Opposition and Leader of the Liberal Party in New South Wales.
-On 20 November 2025, he resigned from the position.
+Mark Raymond Speakman (born 6 November 1959) is an Australian politician who served as the leader of the opposition in New South Wales and the leader of the New South Wales Liberal Party from 2023 until his resignation from both positions in 2025.
+He has been a member of the New South Wales Legislative Assembly for Cronulla since 2011.

 Between April 2015 and January 2017, he was the Minister for the Environment, the Minister for Heritage, and the Assistant Minister for Planning in the second Baird government, and the Minister for Prevention of Domestic and Sexual Violence in the Berejiklian and Perrottet ministries.

-He was the New South Wales Attorney General from January 2017 until the defeat of the state Coalition government at the March 2023 state election.
-He was a member of the second Berejiklian ministry from April 2019 until April 2023, and the first line-up of the Perrottet ministry.
+He was the Attorney General from January 2017 until the defeat of the Liberal–National coalition at the 2023 election.
+He was a member of the second Berejiklian ministry from 2019 to 2023, and the first line-up of the Perrottet ministry.

-Early years and background
+Early life and background

 Speakman attended government schools in Caringbah, including Caringbah High School, before studying law and economics at the University of Sydney and then the University of Cambridge, from which he graduated with a master's degree.
 A practising lawyer, he was called to the bar in 1991, and was made senior counsel in 2004.